-Some mufflers are equipped with a special spark arrestor screen.
-If your machine has this type of muffler, you should clean the screen at least once a week.
+The muffler is equipped with a special spark arrestor screen.
+The spark arrestor screen should be cleaned once a month.
 This is best done with a wire brush.
 A blocked screen will cause the engine to overheat and may lead to serious damage.